elescj/projects/012-facial/README.md

 - [How to Run](#how-to-run)

 ## 👓 Overview
-This project implements a **deep learning pipeline** to **classify blood cell (uninfected/ parasitized) using microscopic images** using **Convolutional Neural Networks (CNNs)**.
-The model learns visual patterns that capture the unique characteristics of each image, enabling accurate classification of previously unseen (unlabeled) images.
+This project implements a **deep learning pipeline** to **classify facial emotions (happy, sad, neutral, surprise)** from facial images using **Convolutional Neural Networks (CNNs)**.
+The models learn discriminative visual features from facial expressions, enabling accurate classification of previously unseen (unlabeled) images.

 The pipeline includes:
-- **Data preprocessing and image handling**
+- Data preprocessing and image handling (grayscale and RGB)
-- **Design and implementation of four CNN architectures**
+- Design and implementation of multiple CNN architectures
-- **Model training, evaluation, and performance comparison**
+- Model training, evaluation, and performance comparison
-- **Transfer learning using the pre-trained VGG16 model and model evaluation**
+- Transfer learning using a pre-trained **VGG16** model

 ## 📊 Dataset